Ana Wagener

-Ana Álvarez Wagener (born 1962) is a Spanish actress.
+Ana Álvarez Wagener (born 25 August 1962) is a Spanish actress.
 She has appeared in such films as The Sleeping Voice, My Prison Yard, Biutiful, and The Invisible Guest.
 Her television credits include the role of Vicenta Ramírez in La Señora and its successor 14 de abril.
 La República.

 Life and career

-Wagener graduated from the Escuela Superior de Arte Dramático de Sevilla.
+Wagener was born in Las Palmas 25 August 1962.
+She graduated from the Escuela Superior de Arte Dramático de Sevilla.
 At the age of 18, Alfonso Zurro chose her for a performance in the opera Carmen, signing her up for the theatre company La Jácara in 1982.

 She made her feature film debut in 1987 film Los invitados.

 Television works include performances in Querido maestro, Compañeros, El comisario and La Señora.

 She also works in dubbing since the 1980s, where her work stood out as a director and as an actress, usually dubbing the actress Felicity Huffman.

 She featured in 2000 film El Bola.
 She has since featured in films such as 7 Virgins, Dark Blue Almost Black, Take the Sky, My Prison Yard, Biutiful and The Sleeping Voice.
 These last three films have earned her nominations for the Goya Awards, and she received an award in 2011 for The Sleeping Voice.